fasign/leetcode-questions-set/README.md

   - method named with a number as the suffix means multi-solution

   ## medium
-  - medium solutios are in the 'medium' folder
+  - medium solutions are in the 'medium' folder